 I’ve been watching a bird make a nest in our lemon tree through our kitchen window.
 First I made sure it wasn’t a nasty Indian myna (it turned out to be a more benign but still imported suburban blackbird), then thought to myself, this is going to be good viewing – a touch of David Attenborough in our own backyard.
 Continue reading Spring soup with green garlic

-In April the Hungry Girls were invited to do a guest blog for Design Sponge, and we settled on this favourite salad.
-It’s a jumble of soft-roasted chunks of sweet potato and potato, caramelised onion, crunchy green beans and juicy tomatoes – plus lashings of parsley and just enough Spanish smoked paprika for an element of spice.
+In April 2012 the Hungry Girls were invited to do a guest blog for American website Design Sponge, and we settled on this favourite salad.
+It’s a jumble of soft-roasted chunks of sweet potato and regular potato, caramelised onion, crunchy green beans and juicy tomatoes – plus lashings of parsley and just enough Spanish smoked paprika for an element of spice.
 Continue reading Sweet potato, green bean and smoked paprika salad